 Some of the challenges facing the tourism and wildlife sector include:

 - Inadequate financial and human resource;

-- Absence of harmonised policies and strategies;
+- Absence of harmonised policies;

 - Lack of common approach to implementation of international and regional treaties or agreements;